SRT / VTT / ASS Subtitle Formats

 Detailed Explanation

-• Subtitle Number: The subtitle number is optional, unlike in the SRT format where it is required.
-It serves to distinguish the order of each subtitle segment, but it can be omitted in VTT.
+Subtitle Number: The subtitle number is optional, unlike the required number in SRT format.
+Its function is to distinguish the order of each subtitle, but it can be omitted in VTT.

-• Subtitle Content: The subtitle text can contain HTML tags for formatting text, such as bold (<b>), italics (<i>), underline (<u>), etc.
+Subtitle Content: The subtitle text can contain HTML tags for formatting, such as bold (

 Hello, <b>friends!</b>